-The Key Issues derive from, or are supported by, the results of the Neighbourhood Development Plan Community Questionnaire (Q) and the Young People's Questionnaire (YPQ), which were distributed to all households in the village in January 2016, a Stakeholders' Consultation Meeting held in the village on March 16th 2016 and the Presubmission Consultations.
-A detailed analysis of the outcomes is included in Part II of this document.
-For brevity and readability in the sections that follow the index numbers of the questions relevant to the point are given for reference to Part II, and the index numbers are hyperlinks directly to the questions in Part II.
+The Key Issues derive from, or are supported by, the results of the Neighbourhood Plan Community Questionnaire (Q) and the Young People's Questionnaire (YPQ), which were distributed to all households in the village in January 2016, a Stakeholders' Consultation Meeting held in the village on March 16th 2016 and the Pre-submission Consultations.
+Questionnaire analysis is provided in Part II of the Plan and hyperlinks to the relevant parts of that analysis are included below for convenience.